 Slot Receivers in the NFL

-Slot receivers are a type of wide receiver that line up pre-snap between the last man on the line of scrimmage (typically the tight end or offensive tackle) and the outside receiver.
-Because they typically line up a few steps off the line of scrimmage, slot receivers have more flexibility in how they play than outside receivers.
+A slot receiver is a wide receiver who lines up pre-snap between the last man on the line of scrimmage (usually the tight end or offensive tackle) and the outside receiver.
+In the NFL, slot receivers are commonly called “slotbacks,” though they can also be called “nickel backs.”

 A Slot Receiver is a critical piece of an offense’s catching game.
 They help stretch the defense vertically and are especially effective on running plays, such as sweeps and slant runs.